kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contribute/next/pr_review.md

 Most of the time, your reviewer is going to request changes on your pull request.
 This isn't necessarily a reflection of your work, it's simply part of the process.

-If a the initial review reveals a significant number of problems, the first review may not be comprehensive.
-Instead, it will focus on providing high level direction on the work required to get the pull request into a mergable state.
+If the initial review reveals a significant number of problems, the first review may not be comprehensive.
+Instead, it will focus on providing high level direction on the work required to get the pull request into a mergeable state.
 The review process may include questions to clarify the purpose and scope of the work that has been attempted.

 #### Work through requested changes